Early days with Hapas.com

 Amerasian or Haafu?

 So why do I call myself Amerasian?
 For starters, I used to run the Amerasian Foundation and worked with Amerasians both in Vietnam and the Philippines.
 Amerasians are a community that tends to stick together.
 We were "children of war," a term common in the early 2000s (I will explore this in a future post).
-I even liaisoned with Amerasians in Okinawa, South Korea, and Thailand.
+I even liaison with Amerasians in Okinawa, South Korea, and Thailand.
 Those days seem far away now.

 I am Japanese Amerasian, though, since I graduated from the University of Washington in 1997, I have not met one Japanese Amerasian in person.
 Those mixed Japanese I knew online identified as Haafu.
 I joined a couple of active Haafu online groups, but to be honest, I felt I could not relate to them.

 So I revert to calling myself a Japanese Amerasian.
 Now I decided to be that nail that sticks out.
-I am calling myself a Japanese Amerasian (Haafu) to help me to explore this topic even further.

 I will be straightforward while living in Central Asia I got a different perspective of being mixed.
 When you live in a region where being mixed is the majority, it will change you.
-I will explore this topic next week.

 Black in Japan | MFiles